cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 - It integrates easily with MLFlow
 - It supports caching.
 - It's oss, fairly light-weight.
 However, I found on trying to install it only works with python 3.9 (this project is 3.10).
-So I went with prefect.
+So I went with [Prefect](https://docs.prefect.io/tutorials/first-steps/) which generally seemed to be even more liked.

-[MLFlow](https://github.com/mlflow/mlflow/) seems standard and hugely popular, and not too hard to integrate so gonna use that for experiment tracking.
+[MLFlow](https://github.com/mlflow/mlflow/) seems standard, hugely popular, and not too hard to integrate so gonna use that for experiment tracking.

 # 10/15 - 10/16
 Didn't make much progress on setting up a good pipelining tool last friday.
 Tried building something, but realized there _has_ to be something out there, so doing research on that (so far `dagster` looking promising.)

 Also did some review of RBF kernel.
 It's complex, and not something to easily pick up expert-level theory (would probably take a couple full days, maybe more if I were to really learn Lagrangians as I've been wanting to do for years anyway.)
-I think the main thing to remember is that the `gamma` param is a sort of "number of model parameters" god param, so bigger gamma means lower regularization/fewer params.
+I think the main thing to remember is that the `gamma` param is a sort of "number of model parameters" god param, so bigger gamma means more params/less "regularization".
 See: https://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html

 # 10/14